cnobile2012/bahai-calendar/README.rst

+.. -*-coding: utf-8-*-

 ***************************************
 Introduction to the Badí' Calendar API
 ***************************************

-The objective of this API (Application Programming Interface) is to implement a library that provides date and time functionality similar to the standard Python datetime package, however for the Badí' Calendar This API is much more extensive than that standard package as it includes all the astronomical calculations to fine the Vernal Equinox and sunset and many other calculation that are needed to support how the Badí' Calendar works.
+The objective of this API (Application Programming Interface) is to implement a library that provides date and time functionality similar to the standard Python datetime package, however for the Badí' Calendar this API is much more extensive than the standard package as it includes all the astronomical calculations to find the Vernal Equinox, sunset, and many other calculations that are needed to support how the Badí' Calendar works.

 The Badí' Calendar is an Astronomical Self-correcting Solar Calendar.
 What that